mkueper/rpi-svn/README.md

 Runs a small subversion server (svnserve), based on [hypriot/rpi-alpine-scratch](https://github.com/hypriot/rpi-alpine-scratch)

 ### Create an image and an conatiner with Script files
-- The script `build.sh` creates a image from Dockerfile with the tag mkueper/rpi-svn.
+- The script `build.sh` creates a image from Dockerfile with the tag `mkueper/rpi-svn`.
 - The script `run.sh` needs two arguments.
 The first argument is a name for the container (e.g. mk-svn).
-The second argument is the path where the date schould stored. (e.g. ```./run.sh mk-svn /docker-data/subversion```)
+The second argument is the path where the data schould stored. (e.g. ```./run.sh mk-svn /docker-data/subversion```)

 ### Create the container by hand
 Create the container and store the data outside of your container run: